 10 Financial Goals to Reach By Age 40Financial Wellness

 In the modern world, there are so many different distractions in our lives that we can quickly, and easily, lose focus of our future financial wellness.
 Once we hit our 40s, we should have a firm handle on our careers and have built a strong foundation for long-term financial success.
-To help you get a gauge on where you are, the following are simple goals that you should aim to reach by the time you are forty.
+To help you get a gauge on where you are, the following are simple goals that you should aim to reach by the time you are 40.

 1. Reevaluate Your Priorities